On the Impact of Serial Dependence on Penalized Regression Methods: Problem Setup and Our Contribution

 This analysis shows the role of covariates cross-correlation in determining the estimation accuracy of PRs.
-In particular, Proposition~\ref{prop:uno} shows that PRs perform better if covariates are orthogonal or weakly correlated in the sample, since high sample cross-correlations correspond to small $\widehat{\psi}_{min}^x$.
-As mentioned in the Introduction, high sample cross-correlations may be due to the presence of true, population-level multicollinearities.
-In this case \cite{Fan2020} focus on the fact that time series multicollinearities can be captured with Factor Models, and propose to apply PRs on the estimated idiosyncratic components obtained by filtering the observed time series through estimated factors (see Supplement~\ref{PopCrosCorr} for more details).
-However, high sample cross-correlation may also be spurious; this is the case we wish to tackle in the particular context of time series.
+In particular, Proposition~\ref{prop:uno} shows that PRs perform better if covariates are orthogonal or weakly correlated in the sample, since strong sample cross-correlations correspond to small $\widehat{\psi}_{min}^x$.
+As mentioned in the Introduction, strong sample cross-correlations may reflect true multicollinearities at the population level.
+In this case \cite{Fan2020} focus on the fact that time series multicollinearities can be captured with Factor Models, and propose to apply PRs on the estimated idiosyncratic components obtained by filtering the observed time series through estimated factors.
+However, strong sample cross-correlation may also be spurious; this is the case we wish to tackle in the particular context of time series.